LGN520/farreach-public/ycsb-implementation.md

 	+ Siyuan
 		* Fix issue exp9 on bandwidth cost; update scripts to support changes of snapshot period
 		* Implement client part of upstream backup
+	+ Huancheng
+		* Finish latency statistics for exp1 on overall analysis
+		* Update benchmark.md for each exp including code change and configuration change
+			* Basic order: prepare phase (keydump + loading) -> exp1 -> exp2 -> exp3 ...
+			* For exp1, give details of static server rotation as a module and latency evaluation as another module
+				- For exp2, exp3, exp5, ..., refer to exp1 for the same static server rotation, but give details of code/configuration changes
+			* For exp4, give details of dynamic pattern

 - 10.31 (using new exp order in slides; add exp1 overall analysis for latency statistics)
 	+ Siyuan